Your path leads here...

 Mission Statement

-There are many benefits in taking
+There are many benefits in joining

 The Martial Way